Voroninsky Nature Reserve: Topography

-Ecoregion and climate

-Voronina is located in the East European forest steppe ecoregion, a transition zone between the broadleaf forests of the north and the grasslands to the south..
-This ecoregion is characterized by a mosaic of forests, steppe, and riverine wetlands.

-The climate of Voronina is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
-This climate is characterized by large swings in temperature, both diurnally and seasonally, with mild summers and cold, snowy winters.
-In the Voronina Reserve, the average temperature in January is -11 C, and is 19.7 C in July.
-The growing season is 182–185 days.
-Average precipitation is from 470 to 560 mm/year.

 Flora and fauna

 The floodplain forests are dominated by 100–150 year old oak.
 In these areas, under-story oak is almost non-existent now as the Norway maple and elm take their place.
 The slope forests (on the right side of the Vorona) are generally narrow (under 1 km) and contain old-growth forests of oak, linden, maple and elm.
 The meadow steppe areas of the floodplain are grasslands with extensive nettles at the top tier, and with scattered alder communities.
 The alder forests have been historically affected by logging and agricultural use, but have been protected since 1964, and were the subject of reforestation around that time.
 There are poplar and birch floral communities along the old riverbeds.

 The animal life of the reserve is representative of the southern forest-steppe.

 Ecoeducation and access

-As a strict nature reserve, the Voronina Reserve is mostly closed to the general public, although scientists and those with 'environmental education' purposes can make arrangements with park management for visits.
+As a strict nature reserve, the Voroninsky Reserve is mostly closed to the general public, although scientists and those with 'environmental education' purposes can make arrangements with park management for visits.
 There are 8 'ecotourist' routes in the reserve, however, that are open to the public; these require permits to be obtained in advance.
 The main office is in the city of Inzhavino.